bagfat/midterm-machine-learning/README.md

 ## Dataset

 ⚠️ **IMPORTANT:** Datasets are not included in this repository due to size constraints.
-All datasets are accessed directly from Google Drive using Google Colab.
+All datasets are accessed directly from Google Drive.
 Make sure the dataset files are already stored in your Drive under.
 `/MyDrive/dataset/`

-### Accessing Dataset in Google Colab
+### Accessing Dataset

 Before running any notebook, mount your Google Drive: